2024: Margaret Prescod

-The Organizing Committee of the Ann Snitow Prize is thrilled to name Mariame Kaba its third annual honoree.
-The award recognizes a feminist of outstanding vision, originality, generosity, and effectiveness, whose work combines intellectual and/or artistic pursuits with feminist and social justice activism.
-As an organizer, educator, archivist, curator, and prison industrial complex (PIC) abolitionist who is active in movements for racial, gender, and transformative justice, Kaba powerfully embodies the values of the prize.
-She walks the often difficult walk of these interconnected movements, keeping one eye on the harms of the world we live in and the other the world we want to live in—one of mutuality, care, justice, and happiness.
+The Organizing Committee of the Ann Snitow Prize is thrilled to name Margaret Prescod its fifth annual honoree.
+The $12,500 award recognizes a feminist of outstanding vision, originality, generosity, and effectiveness, whose work combines intellectual and/or artistic pursuits with feminist and social justice activism.

 “I am incredibly honored to have been nominated for and to actually be awarded with the Ann Snitow Prize,” says Kaba.
 “Like Ann, I believe that feminism is ever evolving and changing, which means that there’s room for constant experimentation and also for fun.
 I hope to continue to push forward in her legacy.”